-- Design turn lanes with sufficient deceleration length for the speed of the approach road, and with adequate storage based on anticipated queued traffic. - Due to cost and potential right of way impacts, it is impractical to install turn lanes at every intersection, so guidelines for warranting conditions3 are used by most transportation agencies. - If installing turn lanes in areas where design guidance would not typically recommend, it is suggested to document the reasoning, particularly if other contextual factors4 led to the decision. - Consider the need to add highway lighting in conjunction with turn lanes, and consider where their installation may increase the distance over which pedestrians have to cross the major approach roadway.
+- Design turn lanes with sufficient deceleration length for the speed of the approach road, and with adequate storage based on anticipated queued traffic. - Due to cost and potential right of way impacts, it is impractical to install turn lanes at every intersection, so guidelines for warranting conditions3 are used by most transportation agencies. - If installing turn lanes in areas where design guidance would not typically recommend, it is suggested to document the reasoning, particularly if other contextual factors4 led to the decision. - Consider the need to add highway lighting in conjunction with turn lanes, and consider where their installation may increase the distance over which pedestrians have to cross the major approach roadway. - At signalized intersections, consider whether right turn lanes will reduce safety for vulnerable road users due to motorists' failure to yield.

-• https://highways.dot.gov/safety/proven-safety-countermeasures/dedicated-left-and-right-turn-lanes-intersections
+• https://highways.dot.gov/safety/proven-safety-countermeasures/dedicated-left-and-right-turn-lanes-intersections generally cost more due to extent of roadway impacts.